nandapieri/injury-risk-prediction/README.md

 Minimal content:

-"""src package for the Injury Prediction project."""
+"src package for the Injury Prediction project."
 __all__ = []

 ## Requirements